System Service

 VeilNet CLI guide

 This guide uses veilnet-conflux as the CLI binary name in all examples.
+Download the latest release from GitHub Releases.
 The actual filename depends on the release asset you download—adjust the commands to match your executable name/path (e.g. ./veilnet-conflux).

 Host requirements